Website security audit

 Application vulnerabilities, verifying all types of injections and advanced techniques on your entry points.

-Software vulnerability and framework with known weaknesses.
+Website software vulnerability and framework with known weaknesses.

 Vulnerabilities related to business application logic that cannot be identified by automatic tools.